Crypto-Arsenal/public-docs/WritingStrategy_en.md

   const oneOrderBook = orderBooks[exchange][pair];
 ```

-If a strategy is used in single-pair trading, the single trading pair and exchange can be assigned on the fly.
+If a strategy is used for single-pair trading, the single trading pair and exchange can be assigned on the fly.
 The following code snippet shows you how to get current `exchange` and `pair` info.

 ``` javascript
   // Correct way to get exchange / pair in single pair strategy